Crew Heimer website

 If DeKalb County is to prosper, it can’t have families moving to other counties because the school systems elsewhere are better.
 We can’t have a system that teachers do not want to work for.
 We can’t continue to fail to teach reading and writing in elementary school – or we will have to start building more jail cells down the road.

-What we need to expand is cheering teachers and students on, so they can do their best.
+What we need to expand is cheerleading teachers and students on, so they can do their best.
 We need more mentoring of teachers, students and families by their peers.

 When my daughter started at Kittredge (and only motivated students could apply for the lottery to enter), I was surprised at the level of support from the school.
 None of the following processes came from the Central Office, they came from dedicated educators that identified problems and sought solutions.
 They needed parents to monitor homework, so they created a weekly spreadsheet of all assignments for a student in one place – one stop shopping.
 They realized that even good students needed help with study habits and set up resources to help learn how to time manage and study.
 They realized that transition to a demanding school could be hard and assigned mentor families to new families.
 None of this came from Central Office direction – but from empowered educators.